 At the regular meeting of August 14, 2019, the Parks and Recreation Commission (PARC) approved a motion to recommend to City Council the banning of the use of synthetic herbicides and synthetic pesticides in Los Altos parks.
 The PARC forwarded the August 14, 2019 commission's agenda report on "Herbicide Use in Los Altos City Parks" along with the other documents to the Environmental Commission to explore the banning of synthetic herbicides and synthetic pesticides in the City of Los Altos.
-On August 27, 2019, a meeting took place with Donna Legge (Recreation & Community Services Director), Manny Hernandez (Maintenance Services Director), Callie Niday, and Don Weiden to discuss this matter.
+At the regular meeting of September 9, 2019, Manny Hernandez, Municipal Services Director, gave a presentation to the Environmental Commission on the herbicide use in the Los Altos City parks.
+The Commission agreed to continue to evaluate and investigate the effects of synthetic pesticides and herbicides before continuing discussion and considering a recommendation to the PARC.